wylee/django-local-settings/README.md

 - Local settings can be defined with doc strings
 - Local settings can be nested in settings lists and dicts
 - Settings files can extend from each other
+- Settings values can be injected into other settings values using a special syntax (AKA interpolation, similar to the standard library's `configparser`)
 - Includes a script to easily generate local settings files for different environments
 - Supports Python 2.7 - 3.6 (using [six](http://pythonhosted.org/six/))
 - Supports Django 1.7 - 1.10 (w/ provisional support for Django 1.11)